Tetrahedron instantons in Donaldson-Thomas theory: The partition function

 Let $\mathsf{v}_{\overline{\pi}}$ our preferred square root of the virtual tangent space $T^{\vir}_{\overline{\pi}}$ at the $\TT$-fixed point corresponding to $\overline{\pi}$ and recall that the sign appearing in the localisation satisfies $ (-1)^{\sigma_{\overline{\pi}}}=1$.
 By Oh-Thomas localisation \cite{OT_1}, we have

 where the last line follows from the explicit computation in \cite[pag.
 34]{FMR_higher_rank}.

 \begin{remark} The elliptic tetrahedron instanton partition function $ \CZ^{\mathrm{ell}}_{\overline{r}}(q)$ does in general depend on the framing parameters $w_{il}$, differently from its $K$-theoretical and cohomological analogues, where a rigidity principle applies.
 See \cite[Ex.
 8.7]{FMR_higher_rank} for the case of $r=(0,0,0,3)$ and $n=1$. \end{remark} \begin{remark} We discussed in \cite[Sec.
 8.3]{FMR_higher_rank} --- in the context of higher rank Donaldson-Thomas theory --- how specialising the equivariant parameters to roots of unity yields, once more, a rigidity phenomenon for which the dependence on the elliptic parameter disappears and the partition function is computed explicitly \cite[Thm.
 8.11]{FMR_higher_rank}.
-We expect a similar phenomenon to hold for the elliptic tetrahedron instanton partition function, where one suitably specialises the equivariant parameters $t_1, \dots, t_4$ to $r_i$-roots of unity.
+By computational evidence, we noticed a similar phenomenon and expect it to hold for the elliptic tetrahedron instanton partition function, where one suitably specialises the equivariant parameters $t_1, \dots, t_4$ to $r_i$-roots of unity.
 See \cite[Rem.
 8.12]{FMR_higher_rank} for its physical role from the point of view of supersymmetry. \end{remark}